AlmasB/CI541/tutorials.md

 1. Allow the user to open inventory to see items with "I".
 1. Add a combat system.
 1. Add an RPG type class mechanism with types "Warrior", "Rogue" and "Mage", giving each type appropriate stats.

+---

+#### Session 17 - Make a Platformer in UE4

+Note: take breaks at regular intervals between tasks.

+In this session, we will use everything we have covered so far to make a platformer.
+The game will have:

+1. Collectable coins that increase the player score.
+1. Player score is shown on the screen.
+1. Moving platforms with variable height.
+1. Portals that can be activated by moving on special platforms.
+1. A treasure object that completes the level.
+1. A simple puzzle that opens a passage to the treasure.

+Extension tasks:

+1. Add a mini-game like [Tower of Hanoi](https://www.youtube.com/watch?v=nCdKCDSMUeA)
+1. Add a countdown timer that ends the game if the player didn't get to the treasure quickly.
+1. Add audio from the starter content to various interactions in the level.